Improved Bayes Risk Can Yield Reduced Social Welfare Under Competition: Empirical Analysis of Non-monotonicity for Linear Predictors

 To enable efficient computation, we assume the distribution $\mathcal{D}$ corresponds to a finite dataset with $N$ data points.
 We calculate equilibria using an approximation of best-response dynamics.
 Model-providers (players) iteratively (and approximately) best-respond to the other players' actions.
 We implement the approximate best-response as running several steps of gradient descent.

-In more detail, for each $j \in [m]$, we initialize the model parameters $w_j \in \mathbb{R}^d, b_j \in \mathbb{R}$ as mean zero Gaussians with standard deviation $\sigma$.
+In more detail, for each $j \in [m]$, we initialize the model parameters $\phi$ as mean zero Gaussians with standard deviation $\sigma$.
 Our algorithm then proceeds in stages.
 At a given stage, we iterate through the model-providers in the order $1, \ldots, m$.
-When $j$ is chosen, first we decide whether to reinitialize: if the risk $\mathbb{E}_{(x,y) \sim \mathcal{D}}[\ell(f_{w_j, b_j}(x), y)]$ exceeds a threshold $\rho$, we re-initialize $w_j$ and $b_j$ (sampling from mean zero Gaussians as before); otherwise, we do not reinitialize.
-Then we run gradient descent on $u(\cdot; \mathbf{f}_{-j})$ (computing the gradient on the full dataset of $N$ points) with learning rate $\eta$ for $I$ iterations, updating the parameters $w_j$ and $b_j$.
+When $j$ is chosen, first we decide whether to reinitialize: if the risk $\mathbb{E}_{(x,y) \sim \mathcal{D}}[\ell(f_{\phi}(x), y)]$ exceeds a threshold $\rho$, we re-initialize $w_j$ and $b_j$ (sampling from mean zero Gaussians as before); otherwise, we do not reinitialize.
+Then we run gradient descent on $u(\cdot; \mathbf{f}_{-j})$ (computing the gradient on the full dataset of $N$ points) with learning rate $\eta$ for $I$ iterations, updating the parameters $\phi$.
+We run this gradient descent step up to 2 more times if the risk $\mathbb{E}_{(x,y) \sim \mathcal{D}}[\ell(f_{\phi}(x), y)]$ exceeds a threshold $\rho'$.
 At the end of a stage, the stopping condition is that for every $j \in [m]$, model-provider $j$'s utility $u(f_j, \mathbf{f}_{-j})$ has changed by at most $\epsilon$ relative to the previous stage.
 If the stopping condition is not met, we proceed to the next stage.